Akhilesh alleges irregularities in Bihar polls | Politics

 Samajwadi Party (SP) president Akhilesh Yadav on Thursday alleged irregularities in the Bihar Assembly polls and claimed that the opposition Grand Alliance was poised to win the election but "could not do so at the last moment".
 "We wanted to talk about the irregularities done with us (in Uttar Pradesh), but a more serious one has happened in Bihar.
 Tejashwi Yadav was poised to make his government but could not do so at the last moment.
 All those who have faith in democratic values are unhappy today and asking if this is how elections will be fought," he told reporters here.

-Yadav claimed that with only 14,000 more votes, the opposition alliance would have emerged as victorious in Bihar.
+Yadav expressed surprise and claimed that with only 14,000 more votes, the NDA won in Bihar.
 "The Bihar election was more nail-biting than the US (presidential) polls.
 I do not know which trick the BJP used.
 This is the speciality of the BJP," the former Uttar Pradesh chief minister said.
 He said elections today have become mathematics.

 "The BJP uses everything to win elections.
 I can give an example and also play a video to prove as to how all the officials, from the DM to police, were involved (in Uttar Pradesh).
 At some places, even during the checking of the body temperature while the voters were going in to cast their votes, they were threatened that such a temperature would be shown which would directly shift them to a hospital and ambulances were also deployed," Yadav said.
 He asserted that the SP would not leave the path of development come what may and claimed that the party's schemes were being repackaged by the current BJP-led government.